PowerLoom/docs/docs/Build-with-Powerloom/UniswapV2 Dashboard/Tour of the existing implementation/index.md

 - **Core API:** Defined in `pooler/core_api.py`, it allows access to finalized data on the smart contract.

 The specific configurations for data points like pair reserves, token prices, trading volumes, and fees are outlined in `config/projects.json` and `config/aggregator.json`.
 These configurations dictate what data to capture and how to process it.

-By reviewing these components in the [Pooler GitHub repository](https://github.com/PowerLoom/pooler), one can gain an in-depth understanding of how Pooler captures, processes, and presents Uniswap V2 trading data.